olavt/zwave-multilevel-sensor/README.md

 ### Use correct sensor type for the barometric pressure sensor

-Now we need to use the correct sensor type:
+Now we need to do some tricks to workouround the lack of support for the barometric pressure sensor in the Gecko SDK.

 Open the file "cc_multilevel_sensor_config.c" that we copied to the root of the project: